How exactly do you say where are you from in Italian? What’s more appropriate to say depending on the relationship between you and the other person?

 Where are you from? (formal)

 This is because di dov’è is the contracted form of di dove è, which can also be translated as where is it/he/she from.
-To avoid all confusion, the formal subject pronoun Lei is added to the sentence.
+To avoid any confusion, the formal subject pronoun Lei is added to the sentence.

 Da dove vieni?